Junior Ian Rodriguez won the 100 backstroke.

-In his eight seasons as head coach at Michigan State, Gianiodis' teams have made their mark in the pool and in the classroom.
-Since 2004, 14 varsity records have been broken by Spartan swimmers and divers.
-The program has been represented at the NCAA Championships in 2004 and 2005.
-In that span, Gianiodis has also coached swimmers to the 2004 South African and the 2006 Puerto Rican national teams.
+In his 12 seasons as head coach at Michigan State, Gianiodis' teams have made their mark in the pool and in the classroom.
+Since 2004, 27 varsity records have been broken by Spartan swimmers and divers.
+The program has been represented at the NCAA Championships in 2004-05 and 2010-12.
+In that span, Gianiodis has also coached swimmers to the 2004 South African, the 2006 Puerto Rican national teams and the 2012 Olympic Trials.

 Under Gianiodis' direction, the Spartan teams have also excelled academically.
-In 2006, both the men and women garnered top 20 rankings in Division I for academic performances.
+In 2006, both the men and women garnered top-20 rankings in Division I for academic performances.
 In 2007 the men's team again finished in the top 20 and they won the Directors Cup as a team with the highest GPA within the MSU athletic department.
+In 2015 the Spartan men had the highest GPA in NCAA Division I.

 "One word to sum up (Matt's) career at Bonaventure would be `overachiever'.
 He always worked hard and really maximized his talent throughout his entire career," former St. Bonaventure swimming coach Kevin McNamee (1978-92) said.